CadQuery/cadquery/doc/sketch.rst

 Supported operations include `extrude`, `twistExtrude`, `revolve`, `sweep`, `cutBlind` and `cutThruAll`.

-Sketches can be created as separate entities and reused, but also crated ad-hoc in one fluent chain of calls as shown below.
+Sketches can be created as separate entities and reused, but also created ad-hoc in one fluent chain of calls as shown below.